civican/legisinfo/44-1/bills/C-5/bill_text.md

 **(5)** In determining, for the purpose of subsection 99(2), 100(2) or 103(2), whether a convicted person has committed a second or subsequent offence, if the person was earlier convicted of any of the following offences, that offence is to be considered as an earlier offence:

-> **Explanatory Note**:
-> Relevant portion of subsection 84(5):
-> *Existing Text*:
-> > In determining, for the purpose of subsection 85(3), 95(2), 99(2), 100(2) or 103(2), whether a convicted person has committed a second or subsequent offence, if the person was earlier convicted of any of the following offences, that offence is to be considered as an earlier offence:

 ### Section 2

 Subsection 85(3) of the Act is replaced by the following:

-**(3)** Every person who commits an offence under subsection (1) or (2) is guilty of an indictable offence and liable to imprisonment for a term of not **more than** 14 years.
+**(3)** Every person who commits an offence under subsection (1) or (2) is guilty of an indictable offence and liable to imprisonment for a term of not more than 14 years.

-> **Explanatory Note**:
-> Existing text of subsection 85(3):
-> *Existing Text*:
-> > Every person who commits an offence under subsection (1) or (2) is guilty of an indictable offence and liable
-> > in the case of a first offence, except as provided in paragraph (b), to imprisonment for a term not exceeding fourteen years and to a minimum punishment of imprisonment for a term of one year; and
-> > in the case of a second or subsequent offence, to imprisonment for a term not exceeding 14 years and to a minimum punishment of imprisonment for a term of three years.
-> > [Repealed, 2008, c.
-6, s.
-3]

 ### Section 3

 Subsection 92(3) of the Act is replaced by the following:

-**(3)** Every person who commits an offence under subsection (1) or (2) is guilty of an indictable offence and liable to imprisonment for a term of not **more than** 10 years.
+**(3)** Every person who commits an offence under subsection (1) or (2) is guilty of an indictable offence and liable to imprisonment for a term of not more than 10 years.

-> **Explanatory Note**:
-> Existing text of subsection 92(3):
-> *Existing Text*:
-> > Every person who commits an offence under subsection (1) or (2) is guilty of an indictable offence and liable
-> > in the case of a first offence, to imprisonment for a term not exceeding ten years;
-> > in the case of a second offence, to imprisonment for a term not exceeding ten years and to a minimum punishment of imprisonment for a term of one year; and
-> > in the case of a third or subsequent offence, to imprisonment for a term not exceeding ten years and to a minimum punishment of imprisonment for a term of two years less a day.

 ### Section 4

 Paragraph 95(2)(a) of the Act is replaced by the following:

-is guilty of an indictable offence and liable to imprisonment for a term of not **more than** 10 years; or
+is guilty of an indictable offence and liable to imprisonment for a term of not more than 10 years; or

-> **Explanatory Note**:
-> Relevant portion of subsection 95(2):
-> *Existing Text*:
-> > Every person who commits an offence under subsection (1)
-> > is guilty of an indictable offence and liable to imprisonment for a term not exceeding 10 years and to a minimum punishment of imprisonment for a term of
-> > in the case of a first offence, three years, and
-> > in the case of a second or subsequent offence, five years; or

 ### Section 5

 Paragraph 96(2)(a) of the Act is replaced by the following:

-is guilty of an indictable offence and liable to imprisonment for a term of not **more than** 10 years; or
+is guilty of an indictable offence and liable to imprisonment for a term of not more than 10 years; or

-> **Explanatory Note**:
-> Relevant portion of subsection 96(2):
-> *Existing Text*:
-> > Every person who commits an offence under subsection (1)
-> > is guilty of an indictable offence and liable to imprisonment for a term not exceeding ten years and to a minimum punishment of imprisonment for a term of one year; or

 ### Section 6

 Subsection 99(3) of the Act is replaced by the following:

-**(3)** In any other case, a person who commits an offence under subsection (1) is guilty of an indictable offence and liable to imprisonment for a term of not **more than** 10 years.
+**(3)** In any other case, a person who commits an offence under subsection (1) is guilty of an indictable offence and liable to imprisonment for a term of not more than 10 years.

-> **Explanatory Note**:
-> Existing text of subsection 99(3):
-> *Existing Text*:
-> > In any other case, a person who commits an offence under subsection (1) is guilty of an indictable offence and liable to imprisonment for a term not exceeding 10 years and to a minimum punishment of imprisonment for a term of one year.

 ### Section 7

 Subsection 100(3) of the Act is replaced by the following:

-**(3)** In any other case, a person who commits an offence under subsection (1) is guilty of an indictable offence and liable to imprisonment for a term of not **more than** 10 years.
+**(3)** In any other case, a person who commits an offence under subsection (1) is guilty of an indictable offence and liable to imprisonment for a term of not more than 10 years.

-> **Explanatory Note**:
-> Existing text of subsection 100(3):
-> *Existing Text*:
-> > In any other case, a person who commits an offence under subsection (1) is guilty of an indictable offence and liable to imprisonment for a term not exceeding 10 years and to a minimum punishment of imprisonment for a term of one year.

 ### Section 8

 Subsection 103(2.1) of the Act is replaced by the following:

-**(2.1)** In any other case, a person who commits an offence under subsection (1) is guilty of an indictable offence and liable to imprisonment for a term of not **more than** 10 years.
+**(2.1)** In any other case, a person who commits an offence under subsection (1) is guilty of an indictable offence and liable to imprisonment for a term of not more than 10 years.

-> **Explanatory Note**:
-> Existing text of subsection 103(2.1):
-> *Existing Text*:
-> > In any other case, a person who commits an offence under subsection (1) is guilty of an indictable offence and liable to imprisonment for a term not exceeding 10 years and to a minimum punishment of imprisonment for a term of one year.

 ### Section 9